ubc-stat-grad/ubc-stat-grad.github.io/hangouts.markdown

 If you want to organize an event, shoot an email to the [Webmaster](./about.html) to add it to the calendar.
 Make sure to invite your friends!
+Note that we may be able to provide partial reimbursements---check the guidelines bookmarked in the #social channel on Slack or talk to the Graduate Representative or Treasurer.

 ## Upcoming events: